-Teacher FTE
+Teacher

 Central Hub Brighton

 Bespoke Education | Positive Relationships | Preparation for the Future

 Vision Statement

 Central Hub Brighton is committed to delivering a bespoke alternative education for each and every pupil, where developing positive relationships is paramount.
 A firm emphasis on improving pupil well-being, self-confidence and engagement, using a trauma-informed model so that good personal and academic progress is achieved, will always remain a central priority.
 This is supported with high quality teaching and excellent pastoral care.
 We want our pupils to acquire and develop key skills and values which prepare them for the future.